OutSystems/docs-product/src/develop/logic/action-web.md

 ## Service Actions

-This action is like a service action.
+This action is like a server action.
 But it has a loosely dependency with the producer.
 Means when any changes made to this action in producer module, consumer module need not be refreshed.

+![Visual representation of a service action in outsystmes.]
+(images/ServiceAction.png "Service Action in Outsystems")